 While connection is being established, two peers use asymmetric cryptography to validate each other's identity (using pre-shared public keys)

-and exchange symmetric encryption keys.
-After connection had beed established, the actual data transaction is performed using symmetric cryptography.
+and exchange symmetric encryption keys using D-H. After connection had beed established, the actual data transaction is performed using symmetric cryptography.

 See Used Algorithms.